Pleasure in Craft. The Germans

 Two associative examples, if you please:

-2) They are constructors of equally breathtakingly complex philosophical buildings, the deepest in the West (where one gets even more easily lost, unfortunately).
+2) They are constructors of equally breathtakingly complex and sumptuous philosophical palaces, the deepest in the West (where one gets even more easily lost unfortunately.)

 PS